Vimux/Mainroad/README.md

 disqusShortname = "" # Enable comments by entering your Disqus shortname googleAnalytics = "" # Enable Google Analytics by entering your tracking id

-[Author]
+[Author] # Used in authorbox
     name = "John Doe"
     bio = "John Doe's true identity is unknown.
 Maybe he is a successful blogger or writer.
 Nobody knows it." avatar = "img/avatar.png"

 [Params]
-    subtitle = "Just another site" # Subtitle of your site description = " John Doe's Personal blog about everything" # Description of your site opengraph = true
-    readmore = false # Show "Read more" button in list if true leftsidebar = false # Move sidebar to the left side if true authorbox = true
-    post_navigation = true
-    postSections = ["post"] # the section pages to show on home page and the "Recent articles" widget
+    subtitle = "Just another site" # Subtitle of your site.
+Used in site header description = " John Doe's Personal blog about everything" # Description of your site.
+Used in meta description opengraph = true # Enable OpenGraph if true readmore = false # Show "Read more" button in list if true leftsidebar = false # Move sidebar to the left side if true authorbox = true # Show authorbox at bottom of pages if true post_navigation = true # Show post navigation at bottom of pages if true postSections = ["post"] # the section pages to show on home page and the "Recent articles" widget
     #postSections = ["blog", "news"] # alternative that shows more than one section's pages
     #dateformat = "2006-01-02" # change the format of dates

 [Params.widgets]
     search = true # Enable "Search" widget recent_articles = true # Enable "Recent articles" widget
-    recent_articles_num = 10 # Set the number of articles in the "Recent articles" widget categories = true # Enable "Categories" widget tags = true # Enable "Tags" widget tags_counter = false # Enable counter for each tag in "Tags" widget (disabled by default)
+    recent_articles_num = 5 # Set the number of articles in the "Recent articles" widget categories = true # Enable "Categories" widget tags = true # Enable "Tags" widget tags_counter = false # Enable counter for each tag in "Tags" widget (disabled by default)